eughanbell/JH03/README.md

 * see `example_scripts/` for more usage examples.

 # Protein Structure Prediction
+_This container is a prototype, and is likely unstable.
+Use with caution._

 This service can be used to, given a raw protein sequence, use Google Deepmind's Alphafold algorithm to predict new strucutes.
 Multiple calculations can be enqueued concurrently, and their results downloaded upon completion.

-This container is a prototype, use with caution.

 ## Setup
 In `protein-structure-prediction/settings.py`, the following parameters can be specified: